Unitary Inequivalent Representations and Quantum Physics: Inequivalent Representations

 by introducing these new coordinates:

 and after some calculation we can write the so called Rindler line element: where $\xi^2=\frac{1}{a^2}$.

 As stated in \cite{Arageorgis} there is a singularity at $\xi=0$.
-The apparent singularity at $\xi=0$ is coordinate singularity and is due to the fact that these coordinates are valid for just a portion of Minkowski spacetime, called (right) Rindler wedge $R: x> |t|$.
+The apparent singularity at $\xi=0$ is coordinate singularity and is due to the fact that these coordinates are valid for just a portion of Minkowski space-time, called (right) Rindler wedge $R: x> |t|$.

-The main feature of Rindler wedge is that it is a glaboally hyperbolic spacetime with Cauchy surfaces $\eta=const$, where the orthogonal trajectories are $\xi^2=x^2 - t^2$.
-It is clear that by compairing Rindler spacetime with Minkowski spacetime, an observer, whose worldline is one of these hypersurfaces, undergoes constant proper acceleration of magnitude $a=\xi^{-1}$.
+The main feature of Rindler wedge is that it is a globally hyperbolic space-time with Cauchy surfaces $\eta=const$, where the orthogonal trajectories are $\xi^2=x^2 - t^2$.
+It is clear that by comparing Rindler space-time with Minkowski space-time, an observer, whose worldline is one of these hypersurfaces, undergoes constant proper acceleration of magnitude $a=\xi^{-1}$.
 In other words, a particle following the hyperbolic motion ,$\xi^2=x^2-t^2=const$, is a stationary observer according to Rindler coordinates.
-The hyperbolicity of Rindler wedge, enables us to quantize the Klein-Gordon scalar field $\phi$ for this spacetime and to construct the Hilbert space and Fock space representations of $\phi$ with their corresponding operators.
+The hyperbolicity of Rindler wedge, enables us to quantize the Klein-Gordon scalar field $\phi$ for this space-time and to construct the Hilbert space and Fock space representations of $\phi$ with their corresponding operators.
 This procedure is called Fulling Quantization.